Helm Flow Control and Conditionals

 sign next to the curly brackets.

-This means remove whitespace/newlines to the left:
+This will remove whitespace/newlines to the left:

 {{-

-And this means remove whitespace/newlines to the right:
+This will remove whitespace/newlines to the right:

 -}}